SorenPoulsen/spring-web-service-client-with-maven/README.md

 * Contract-first
 * Spring-WS API 3.0.6
 * Marshal SOAP body with JAXB.
-* Uses XJC through jaxb2-maven-plugin.
+* XML schema compiled to Java with the jaxb2-maven-plugin.

 ## Website